 Each Liberation Network shall hold democratic open meetings at which its members can discuss relevant issues, set the Liberation Network's Policy, and direct the Liberation Network's Officers.

 Each Liberation Network shall be coordinated by its Convenor with the support of the assisting Sabbatical Officer, both to be specified elsewhere in the Bye-Laws.
 The assisting Sabbatical Officer shall attend open meetings and Liberation Network Executive Committee meetings and assist the Liberation Network as required by its Officers and Constitution.
-Where the Convenor is a Sabbatical Officer, an assisting Sabbatical Officer shall not be required.

 A Constitution may define additional elected Officers within the Liberation Network.
 It must specify their responsibilities as well as mechanisms for their election and for their recall for any reason.
 These Officers shall, along with the Convenor and any ex-officio positions specified in the Liberation Network's Constitution, constitute the Executive Committee of that Liberation Network.